roeszler/toptails/README.md

     * Head Tail - results in one head plus one tail turning up. - `htActive();`
     * Tail Tail - results in two tails turning up. - `ttActive();`
 * [Error Event](assets/images/docs/error.webp) - `throwError();`
-  * attached to a `window.addEventListener`, this popup handles and logs any error events.
+  * attached to a `window.onerror`, this popup handles and logs any error events.

 #### Choice HTML
 This is a hidden section within the body of the `HTML` used to pivot data and log bet choices at any given turn.
 Never seen by the user as `style.display: none;`, it is used in the functions to select, re-select and sticky select between turns.